Skip to content

 2024 Information Privacy Summer Institute

-The annual Information Privacy Summer Institute will be held from May 20 – June 6, 2024 on the Maine Law Campus, 300 Fore Street.
-A special one-day Privacy in Practice Conference will be held on May 31, 2024 as part of the Summer Institute.
+The annual Information Privacy Summer Institute was held from May 20 – June 6, 2024 on the Maine Law Campus, 300 Fore Street.
+A special one-day Privacy in Practice Conference was held on May 31, 2024 as part of the Summer Institute.

 Registration is open to Professionals and J.D. students.